| Species list |

 Home page |

-Mauro Peixoto distributed seeds of this species under the name "S. sp. gertiana" at the 2002 AGGS convention in New Jersey.
+This species is named after Gerdt Hatschbach, who led Alain Chautems back to the original collection site after an absence of 25 years, putting my 25-minute memory to shame.
+Seed was distributed under inaccurate spellings of the given name.
+Mauro Peixoto distributed seeds of this species at the 2002 AGGS convention in New Jersey.
 Grateful gesneriad growers snapped up the seeds, sowed them, and about a year later started complaining.
-"When is this thing ever going to bloom???"
+"When is this thing ever going to bloom???" |

-This photograph, taken the same day, shows most of the plant, which is about 100 cm [40 inches] across.
+This photograph, taken the same day, shows most of the plant, which was about 100 cm [40 inches] across. |

 Botany geek moment here: